wireviz/WireViz/README.md

 ## Installation

+WireWiz requires the ```graphviz``` package as well as it's python bindings.
+Graphviz itself is installed using your regular package manager, e.g. ```apt-get install graphviz```.
+The Graphviz python bindings are automatically installed as dependencies by the install script.

-Installation can be done using pip after cloning the repository:
+Installation of the WireWiz package and its python dependencies can be done using pip after cloning the repository:

 ```
 git clone <repo url>